AIGC-Hackers/picadabra-chat2design-Xbot/README.md

 1. 🍴 Fork this repo
 2. 🔧 Create a feature branch: `git checkout -b new-feature`
-3. ✅ Commit your changes: `git commit -am 'Add new feature'`
+3. ✅ Commit your changes: `git commit -am 'Add new feature`
 4. 🚀 Push to the branch: `git push origin new-feature`
 5. 🔁 Create a new Pull Request